 Video newsletters might do the trick for you if you're tired of not getting the expected clicks and responses on your email newsletter.
 In fact, SuperOffice conducted an interesting experiment to conclude that mentioning the word “video” in an email can increase the open rates by 6%.

 More than just increasing the open rates, video lets you cover a lot more ground and establish a stronger connection with your audience.
+You can also further enhance the email deliverability rate and email security by deploying a proper DMARC policy.

 Take a page out of TeamGantt’s book to create a video newsletter.
 In this 2-minute video, the team offers the latest update from their company with a mix of human and virtual content.